IHE/RAD.IRA/input/pagecontent/rad-x9.md

 >
 > For example, an Evidence Creator may skip executing the expensive processing on the patient's study if the report context is re-open and the evidence data from previous execution is still available and valid.

+##### 2:3.X9.4.1.3.2 Handling update events

+The Subscriber shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast, in particular:
-The Subscriber shall validate and maintain locally current context versionId as follow:
+- The Subscriber shall validate and maintain locally current context versionId
 - Maintain locally the current context versionId according to the `context.versionId` from the event.
 - Upon receiving a `[FHIR resource]-update` event, validate if the `context.priorVersionId` in the event matches the local current context versionId.
     - If not, this means the Subscriber missed one or more prior events.
 In this case, the Subscriber shall use [Get Current Context](rad-x8.html) to retrieve the current context.
     - If match, the Subscriber shall handle the update event according to its application logic.

-    > Note: The Subscriber may choose to accept but ignore the event.
-In this case, the Subscriber shall continue to maintain the local current context versionId for subsequent events.
+- The Subscriber may choose to accept but ignore the event.
+Regardless, the Subscriber shall continue to maintain the local current context versionId for subsequent events.

-If the Subscriber accepted  the event initially (i.e. return `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Manager using Send SyncError Event [RAD-X10](rad-10.html).
+- For contents that are applicable to the Subscriber and they are not inline in the `[FHIR resource]-update` event, then the Subscriber shall retrieve the content based on the `entry.fullurl` if permission allowed.

+> Note: The following actions are all valid for the Subscriber when handling a `[FHIR resource]-update` event:
+> - Subscriber immediately applies the necessary actions
+> - Subscriber accepts and keep track of the content without immediate actions.
+Then some automated or manual actions are applied later
+> - Subscriber accepts and ignore one or more of the actions since they are not applicable
+>
+> An example of delay action is that a radiologist identifies nodules as she reads the study.
+These nodules are communicated as `FHIR Observation` in the `DiagnosticReport-update` event.
+The Report Creator keeps track of these nodules but no immediately action.
+Later the radiologist review the list of nodules identified and selected the top 3 to include in the final report.

+##### 2:3.X9.4.1.3.3 Handling select events

+The Subscriber shall ignore any selected resources in the request that are not known based on any previous `[FHIR resource]-open` or `[FHIR resource]-update` events.

+The Subscriber shall be capable of using the applicable selected resources in the next immediate user commands.

+The Subscriber shall keep track of the `context.versionId` of the anchor context, regardless of whether it selected any content or not.

+##### 2:3.X9.4.1.3.4 Handling close events

+The Subscriber shall delete the referenced context and all associated contents locally.

 #### 2:3.X9.4.2 Notification Response Message